jaytimm/lexvarsdatr/README.md

 ## [21] "try"         "wonder"
 ```

-Additionally querying functionality for both the CELEX and word association data sets is forthcoming.
+Additional querying functionality for both the CELEX and word association data sets is forthcoming.